m-umairali/Deep_learning_with_python_Fran-ois-Chollet/README.md

 <img src="https://www.michaelchimenti.com/wp-content/uploads/2017/11/Deep-Neural-Network-What-is-Deep-Learning-Edureka.png" alt="python">

-# Deep Learning with Python by François Chollet.
+# Deep Learning with Python by François Chollet

 - Welcome to my Github repository where I will be documenting my journey of reading and learning from the book "Deep Learning with Python" by François Chollet.
 This book is a comprehensive guide to understanding and implementing deep learning using the popular Keras framework.